Jeanette Vondersaar

-Jeanette Vondersaar (born May 17, 1951) is best known as a principal dancer with the Dutch National Ballet (1977–1994) and, since 2010, as répétiteur, supervisor and stager for Kurt Jooss' anti-war ballet The Green Table.
+Jeanette Vondersaar (born May 17, 1951) is an American dancer and choreographer.
+She is a principal dancer with the Dutch National Ballet (1977–1994) and, since 2010, as répétiteur, supervisor and stager for Kurt Jooss' anti-war ballet The Green Table.

 Early life and education

-Vondersaar was born in Indianapolis, Indiana, to Tatiana, aka Jane, and Albert Leroy "Lee" Vondersaar.
+Vondersaar was born on May 17, 1951, in Indianapolis, the son of Albert Leroy "Lee" Vondersaar and Tatiana "Jane" Vondersaar.
 She is of Polish, Russian and Cherokee ancestry.
 Her mother, born in Poland to a Polish father and a mother of Russian descent, was a founder of Russian Heritage, a Florida-based organization that preserves, promotes and educates the public on Russian history and culture, and provides funding for related charitable causes.
 In 2005, Representative Gus Bilirakis awarded Tatiana Vondersaar a Congressional Medal for her patriotism and contributions to American life.

 Vondersaar's father served in the Coast Guard during World War II and later worked as an engineering expert in the tool and die industry.
 She has three brothers and two sisters.
 Her older sister Margo is married to American billionaire businessman John Catsimatidis.

 Vondersaar began studying ballet at age 8 through the Jordan College of Fine Arts Special Instruction Division at Butler University.
 Her teachers included Jack Copeland, Karl Kaufman and George Verdak.
 In the early 1960s, she performed in several Footlite Musicals productions, among them The King and I, South Pacific, Oklahoma, The Music Man and Carousel.

-While at Butler, she was awarded a Margaret Sear Rosenblith scholarship, which helps fund outstanding student dancers.
+While at Butler, Vondersaar was awarded a Margaret Sear Rosenblith scholarship, which helps fund outstanding student dancers.
 In 1966, she accepted a scholarship to Harkness House for Ballet Arts, the school of Harkness Ballet, and moved to New York City.